-A great way to stay focused on your implementation project and reduce stress levels, is to set yourself both Stretch and Smart goals.
+A great way to stay focused on your implementation project and reduce stress levels is to set yourself both Stretch and Smart goals.
 This is something we work with all our customers to do when their project starts.

 We’ve taken the concept of Stretch and Smart goals from a book called “Smarter, Faster, Better” by Charles Duhigg and it’s something that we’ve introduced here at Tharstern for our own team.
 You will, I’m sure, already know about SMART goals and why they’re useful for helping us to achieve objectives, but Duhigg explains in his book that they aren’t enough on their own.
 We also need to set ourselves big fat daydreaming goals too, otherwise we just end up ticking tasks off a list without any purpose behind it.

 The author uses General Electric to illustrate the reasons why this approach works so well.
 In the 1940s GE had formulated a goal-setting system that would eventually become a model around the world.
 By the 1960s every GE employee had to write down their goals for the next year in a letter and send it to their manager, and this became a contract of sorts.
 By the mid-80s this system had developed into what we all know as SMART goals and their Chief Executive Jack Welch insisted that it was the widespread adoption of this system that led to the company’s stock tripling in an eight year period.

 Not every division in General Electric benefited from this approach.
 There were two particular divisions – a nuclear equipment manufacturer in North Carolina and a jet engine plant in Massachusetts – that were not performing well.
 So GE sent in consultants to investigate and they discovered the problem was that their goals were too specific.
 To illustrate, an office assistant had SMART goals to order the office stationery e.g. ‘Place order by, request update on, receive deliver by December’.
 This obsession with trivial goals was evident throughout the poor performing plants, even with senior executives.